Close Banner

 Finding and Buying Wizarding Wands

 If you want the full wand shopping experience, look no further than Ollivanders.
 This famous wandmaker and his descendants have been crafting wands since 382 B.C.
-In The Wizarding World of Harry Potter, you can find two Ollivanders stores, one in each park.
+In The Wizarding World of Harry Potter, you can find two Ollivanders stores — one in Diagon Alley and the other in Hogsmeade.
 Ollivanders carries 13 original wand designs as well as character wands.
 The original designs are made from birch, rowan, ash, alder, willow, hawthorn, oak, holly, hazel, vine, ivy, reed or elder woods.
-In December 2022, a new collection apparated into Ollivanders!
-Frogs can now choose from 13 brand-new wands made from larch, aspen, black walnut, chestnut, ebony, elm, English oak, hornbeam, laurel, maple, poplar, sycamore and yew.
+In December 2022, a collection apparated into Ollivanders, featuring wands made from larch, aspen, black walnut, chestnut, ebony, elm, English oak, hornbeam, laurel, maple, poplar, sycamore and yew.
 Additionally, the range of character wands is quite extensive.
 You can find the wands of major characters, such as Harry Potter, Professor Dumbledore and Voldemort, as well as many supporting characters, including Mad-Eye Moody and Nymphadora Tonks.

 Wizarding World of Harry Potter Wands - Box

-The character wands will be labeled by the character’s name, and the original Ollivanders designs have labels with an intricate "O." If you’re looking specifically for an interactive wand, look for the labels in gold.
+The character wands are labeled by the character’s name, and the original Ollivanders designs have labels with an intricate "O." If you’re looking specifically for an interactive wand, look for the labels in gold.
 (A white label means it’s a non-interactive, decorative wand.)
-As far as pricing goes, make sure to set aside $63 for an interactive wand or $55 for a non-interactive wand.
+As far as pricing goes, make sure to set aside $65 for an interactive wand or $55 for a non-interactive wand.
+(Note: Universal is phasing out the non-interactive wands.)

 Wizarding World of Harry Potter Wands - Boxes